LivePersonInc/developer-center/pages/documents/SecurityAndAuthenication/LiveEngageApplications/LEApplicationsAuthorization/getting-started.md

 The flow goes like this:

 1. User launches your application.
 We expect this flow to be the first thing the application does.
 2. User is redirected to the LivePerson Identity Service.
-If they have an existing LiveEngage session (they have logged in previously in the same browser from which they're accessing the application), a code will be provided immediately.
-If they don't have an existing LiveEngage session, they will be redirected to a login page.
+If they have an existing Conversational Cloud session (they have logged in previously in the same browser from which they're accessing the application), a code will be provided immediately.
+If they don't have an existing Conversational Cloud session, they will be redirected to a login page.
 Once they login, they'll receive the code from the Identity Service.
 This is achieved by using the [authorize method](/authorizing-liveengage-applications-methods-authorization-request.html).
 3. Users are redirected back to the application site with the code provided in Step 1.
 4. Your application accesses the LE Applications Authorization API to request a token with the user's code provided in Step 1.
 This is achieved by using the [token request](/authorizing-liveengage-applications-methods-token-request.html).
-5. Your application receives an access token with which it can access LiveEngage services.
+5. Your application receives an access token with which it can access Conversational Cloud services.